Primary election: Top candidates

 The Greens nominated their top candidates for the 2013 federal election (election of Jürgen Trittin and Katrin Göring-Eckardt) and for the 2017 federal election (election of Cem Özdemir and Katrin Göring-Eckardt) in a primary election by all party members (closed primary).

 Primary elections are used much more frequently by parties at the regional than at the federal level.

 Party leaders

 The first party to use a (non-binding) closed primary to select its party leader at the federal level was the SPD in 1993.
 After the surprising resignation of Andrea Nahles, the SPD held another party primary to determine her successor in 2019.
 A dual leadership of Saskia Esken and Norbert Walter-Borjans was elected.
 The CDU used the procedure for the first time in 2021.
 Friedrich Merz prevailed against two competitors Norbert Röttgen and Helge Braun in an online ballot of all CDU party members.

+Netherlands

+Open primary elections are not common in the Netherlands, candidates and list leaders are either selected internally by political parties through party leadership or member meetings and Congresses.
+In democratically organized parties, elections are used to choose leaders and candidates, but participation is limited to registered party members.